Early Childhood @ MCC Frequently Asked Questions

 May I visit the school?

-Information sessions will be offered in-person from November 2023 to March 2024.
+Information sessions will be offered in person from November 2025 to February 2026.
 Registration required; limited spaces available.